RaspAP/raspap-docs/docs/authentication.md

 RaspAP's administrator login can be made secure if transmitted over HTTPS, which encrypts the entire communication channel.
 For this reason, RaspAP has simplified the process of creating [locally-trusted SSL certificates](ssl.md) with the [Quick installer](ssl.md#quick-installer).
 When HTTPS/TLS is enabled with a RaspAP install, this authentication process is significantly more secure.

 ### Using a strong passphrase
 In most scenarios, a potential attacker can only access RaspAP's login prompt if they are already associated with your wireless access point.
-To mitigate this, change the default `raspap-webgui` SSID and choose a strong pre-shared key (PSK) or passphrase.
+To mitigate this, change the default `RaspAP` SSID and choose a strong pre-shared key (PSK) or passphrase.
 RaspAP will automatically generate a secure passphrase for you, as illustrated below:

 ![](https://github.com/user-attachments/assets/416d32fc-0163-40d9-9e7f-c4d256d3f715){: style="width:420px"}